coreos/fedora-coreos-config/README.md

 1. Set a new update barrier for N-2 on all streams.
    See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-631724629).

+CoreOS Installer changes:

+1. Update CoreOS Installer to know about the signing key used for the future new major version of Fedora (N+1).
+Note that the signing keys for N+1 won't get created until releng branches and rawhide becomes N+1.

 Release engineering changes:

 1. verify that the `f${releasever}-coreos-signing-pending` Koji tag has